 More specifically, users become vendors on your marketplace and they create product listings, exchange products from their accounts, get ratings, and more, which is not possible through an online store.

 When it comes to technical aspects, you can build peer-to-peer marketplace software with Magento, Spree Commerce, and other such e-commerce platforms.

 You only need to add marketplace functionality to the top of the online store to let users share their products.

 Benefits of Building a Two-Sided Marketplace:

 You would simply require giving the first push to make your website recognizable, and the rest will be done by the users.
 They will do the task of popularizing your services.

 2. Financial benefit:

-Online P2P marketplace involves earning with minimal efforts.
-You don’t need to find suppliers or buyers; your marketplace would be visited by both buyers and sellers.
+Online P2P marketplace involves earning with minimal effort.
+You don’t need to find suppliers or buyers; your marketplace will be visited by both buyers and sellers.
 So, here you can earn a good profit without any hassle.

 3. Geographical freedom:

 When it comes to the online two-sided marketplace, the number of users is not limited to your location.
 The problem of good delivery is not up to you, you just need to provide a platform on which buyers and sellers can interact.
 So, the potential users on your site can be from multiple locations.